Bōsōzoku

 lit. 'reckless driving group' (暴走族, Bōsōzoku) is a Japanese youth subculture associated with customized motorcycles.
 The first appearance of these types of biker gangs was in the 1950s.
-Popularity climbed throughout the 1980s and 1990s, peaking at an estimated 42,510 members in 1982.
+Popularity peaked at an estimated 42,510 members in 1982.
 Their numbers dropped dramatically in the 2000s, with fewer than 7,297 members in 2012.
+Later, in 2020, a Bōsōzoku rally that used to attract thousands of members only had 53 members, with police stating that it was a long time since they had to round up that many people.